dtodo1paco/js-frameworks-poc-portlet/README.md

 # js-frameworks-poc-portlet for Liferay 6.x
 A repository to put some POC with some javascript frameworks integrated with Liferay.
 First is ReactJS.
+PRs are wellcome, in react or in any other js framework.

 # Why?
 Because I really thing that Liferay has a poor UI framework.
 AlloyUI is enought for classic applications, but not for modern ones.